Martin Lister: Life

 Lister's mother, Susan (or Susanna) Temple, later Lady Lister (1620), by Cornelius Johnson.

 Lister was born at Radcliffe, near Buckingham, the son of Sir Martin Lister MP for Brackley in the Long Parliament and his wife Susanna Temple, a daughter of Sir Alexander Temple.
 Lister was connected to a number of well known individuals.
-He was the nephew of both James Temple, the regicide and also of Matthew Lister, physician to Anne, queen of James I, and to Charles I. He was also the uncle of Sarah Churchill, Duchess of Marlborough who corresponded with him throughout her life.
+He was the nephew of both James Temple and also of Matthew Lister, physician to Anne, queen of James I, and to Charles I. He was also the uncle of Sarah Churchill, Duchess of Marlborough who corresponded with him throughout her life.

 Lister was educated at Melton Mowbray, Leicestershire under Mr Barwick and matriculated at St John's College, Cambridge in 1658.
 He graduated in 1658/9, and was elected a fellow in 1660.
 In 1668 he travelled to France to study as a physician and settled at York in 1670 to practice medicine.
 He became Fellow of the Royal Society on 2 November 1671.
 He practised medicine at York until 1683, when he moved to London.
 In 1684 he received the degree of M.D. at Oxford on the recommendation of the Chancellor.
 In 1687 became F.R.C.P.

 Lister bought Carlton Hall in Craven in the West Riding of Yorkshire.
 He attended the Earl of Portland when he was ambassador to France in 1698.

 He was physician to Queen Anne from 1709 until his death.
 He died at Epsom at the age of 72 and was buried at Clapham Church.
 He bequeathed his books and copper-plates to the University of Oxford.

 Lister was a prolific correspondent.
 More than 2,000 letters written by and to him survive in the Bodleian Library, Oxford and other repositories.
 They are to and from a variety of people including family, friends and other scientists.
 Abstracts of these letters have been published online.